danielfrg/datasciencebox/README.md

 ### General salt module

-Note that the commands before (and basically any other command) is just an alias for a general salt command.
+Note that the commands above (and basically all of them) is just an alias for a general salt command.

 ```bash
 $ dsb salt '*' network.ipaddrs